A chocolate covered coconut ball that has a bite taken out of it on a white plate with more truffles in the backbround.

 • Dark chocolate chips – I love the flavor of dark chocolate, but you can also use milk chocolate, bittersweet chocolate or semi-sweet chocolate if you prefer.
 I think white chocolate might be a bit too sweet for these bites.
 You can also omit the chocolate coating if you are not a chocolate person.

-Coconut oil – The coconut oil is used to thin out the chocolate and help it harden after the truffles are dipped.
-It also gives them a shiny appearance.
+• Coconut oil – Thins the chocolate and helps it harden with a nice shine.
 I love the slight bit of coconut flavor that coconut oil brings to this recipe as well.

 Step-by-Step instructions